UoB-COMSM0166/2025-group-11b/README.md

  Enhance UI feedback, such as highlighting walkable areas to improve map readability.
  Increase visual guidance to clarify tower types and upgrade paths (e.g., color-coding towers).
  Provide clearer game feedback for speed adjustments (e.g., displaying “applies to new waves only”).
- Refine UI interactions by improving button labels and adding confirmation prompts for selling or upgrading towers.
+ Refine UI interactions by improving button labels and adding confirmation prompts for selling or upgrading towers.                             |

+#### Summary
+> Overall, participants praised the blend of historical flavor and strategic gameplay.
+However, they noted challenges such as unclear upgrade actions, vague enemy wave indicators, and a steep learning curve at the start.

  - One quantitative evaluation (of your choice)